R Basic

 List

-If I have a list with three elements, length() will return three even if those elements are vectors because each element in the list counts as one, regardless of their individual lengths.
+If I have a list with three elements, length() will return three, even if those elements are vectors, because each element in the list counts as one, regardless of its individual length.
 It counts the number of top-level elements.

 main_list <- list(c(1, 2, 3, 4))